lukevers/slack-storage/README.md

 gb build all
 ```

 It'll create a binary inside a `bin` folder in the root of the repository.

-Run that.
+You're done.
+Run that to run it.

 ## What about configuring it?